jamee-maker/Academicus/README.md

   As you can see in the code above, the user is asked to rate the game from 1 to 10.
 If their rating is 5 or more, it will log "Thanks" and exit.
   However, if it is less than 5 it will ask them "How can we improve the game?".
 If their input is 5 letters or more, the user will be thanked for taking the       time to leave feedback.
-Otherwise it will just exit.
+Otherwise, it will just exit.

    </div>